DrewNaylor/guinget/docs/How-to-use.md

 Controls that don't yet have their features implemented are hidden by default, but you can show them if you wish.
 Here's how to do this:
 1. Uncheck `Hide unfinished controls and experimental stuff` from `Tools>Options...>Experimental`.
-2. Restart guinget and go back to that tab.
+2. Reopen the tab.

+You may need to restart guinget for this change to take full effect, though unchecking it should show everything without requiring a restart.

 Version 0.1.3 also hides [experimental options](experimental-options) behind this feature, so you'll have to show experimental controls if you want to change experimental options.
 Please note that experimental options will stay active even if the controls are hidden again.